b-laztornex/blueprint-2D/README.md

 - Best Practices:
   The solution uses TypeScript for type safety, React hooks for state management, and Tailwind CSS for fast and responsive styling.

+# Structure

+- **tests**: All tests will be placed here.
+- components: All modular, reusable components go here.
+- lib: Contains all hard-coded data and type definitions.